Seattle offered all-you-can-eat ice cream this weekend. Then the lines grew

 At the Scooped!
 All-You-Can-Eat Ice Cream Festival this year at the Seattle Center’s Fisher Pavilion, attendees could buy different tiers of tickets, ranging from $35 to $75, that would guarantee all-you-can-eat access to 10 stations with a smorgasbord of flavors and brands.

-On Saturday, lines snaked around the pavilion and through the Seattle Center campus, resulting in hours-long waits and lots of complaining.
+On Saturday, lines snaked around the pavilion and through the Seattle Center campus, resulting in hourslong waits and lots of complaining.

 Organizers had established staggered entry times to help with wait times, but increased security measures slowed things down, festival organizers said in a lengthy email that apologized for Saturday’s disorganization and promised a smoother Sunday.